GeoPandas 1.0 and beyond

 Scaling up vector analysis with Dask-GeoPandas

-The workshop organised during the GeoPython 2022 together with Joris van den Bossche introduces the Dask-GeoPandas library and walks you through its key components, allowing you to take a GeoPandas workflow and run it in parallel, out-of-core and even distributed on a remote cluster.
+The workshop organised during the GeoPython 2022 together with Joris Van den Bossche introduces the Dask-GeoPandas library and walks you through its key components, allowing you to take a GeoPandas workflow and run it in parallel, out-of-core and even distributed on a remote cluster.
 Workshop resources are available on Github.
 Annotation The geospatial Python ecosystem provides a nice set of tools for working with vector data, including Shapely for geometry operations and GeoPandas to work with tabular data (and many other packages for IO, visualization, domain specific processing, …)....

 June 22, 2022 · 2 min